+This group contains the SMF objects that configure specific

+options that determine the overall performance and operation of the multicast forwarding process for the router device '''

 '''

-appendix of RFC 6621."

-REFERENCE

-"See, e.g., Section 8.1.1.
-'SMF Message TLV Type',

-and the Appendices A, B and C in

-RFC 6621 - Simplified Multicast Forwarding

-(SMF), Macker, J., May 2012."

-::= { smfCapabilitiesEntry 3 }

--- smfConfigurationGroup

-This group contains the SMF objects that configure specific

-options that determine the overall performance and operation

-of the multicast forwarding process for the router device

 and its interfaces.

 smfConfigurationGroup OBJECT IDENTIFIER ::= { smfMIBObjects 2 }

 smfCfgAdminStatus OBJECT-TYPE

+SYNTAX

-SYNTAX SmfStatus
+SmfStatus

 MAX-ACCESS read-write

-STATUS

-current
+STATUS current

 DESCRIPTION

 "The configured status of the SMF process

 on this device. 'enabled(1)' means that

 SMF is configured to run on this device.

 'disabled(2)' mean that the SMF process

 is configured off.

-Prior to SNM functions being performed over
+Prior to SMF functions being performed over

 specific interfaces, this object must first

 be 'enabled'.
 If this object is 'disabled',

 then no SMF functions are being performed on

-the device and all smfIfAdminStatus objects
+the device and all smfCfgIfAdminStatus objects

 MUST also be set to 'disabled'.
 When this

 object is changed from 'enabled' to 'disabled'

-by the manager, then all smfIfAdminStatus
+by the manager, then all smfCfgIfAdminStatus

 objects MUST also be automatically set to

 'disabled' by the agent.

 The default value for this object SHOULD be

-'enabled'.

 This object is persistent and when written

 the entity SHOULD save the change to

 non-volatile storage."

-'''

-'''

 DEFVAL { enabled }

 ::= { smfConfigurationGroup 1 }

 smfCfgSmfSysUpTime OBJECT-TYPE

 SYNTAX TimeTicks

 MAX-ACCESS read-only

 STATUS current

 DESCRIPTION

 "The time (in hundredths of a second) since the

 system SMF process was last re-initialized.

 The SMF process is re-initialized when the

 value of the 'smfCfgAdminStatus' object

 transitions to 'enabled' from either a prior

 value of 'disabled' or upon initialization

 of this device."

+'''

+'''

 ::= { smfConfigurationGroup 2 }

 smfCfgRouterIDAddrType OBJECT-TYPE

-SYNTAX

-InetAddressType { ipv4(1), ipv6(2) }
+SYNTAX InetAddressType { ipv4(1), ipv6(2) }

 MAX-ACCESS read-write

+STATUS

 current

-STATUS

 DESCRIPTION

 "The address type of the address used for

 SMF ID of this router as specified

 in the 'smfCfgRouterID' next.

 Only the values ipv4(1) and ipv6(2)

 are supported.

 This object is persistent and when written

 the entity SHOULD save the change to

 non-volatile storage."

 DEFVAL { ipv4 }

 ::= { smfConfigurationGroup 3 }

 smfCfgRouterID OBJECT-TYPE

 SYNTAX InetAddress (SIZE(4|16))

 MAX-ACCESS read-write

 STATUS

 current

 DESCRIPTION

 "The IP address used as the SMF router ID.

 This can be set by the management station.

 If not explicitly set, then the device

 SHOULD select a routable IP address

 assigned to this router for use as

 the 'smfCfgRouterID'.

 The smfCfgRouterID is a logical identification

+that MUST be consistent across interoperable

+SMF neighborhoods and it is RECOMMENDED to be

+chosen as the numerically largest address

+contained in a node's 'Neighbor Address List'

+as defined in NHDP.
+A smfCfgRouterID MUST be

+unique within the scope of the operating

+MANET network regardless of the method used

+for selecting it.

+This object is persistent and when written

+the entity SHOULD save the change to

+non-volatile storage."

+REFERENCE

+"See, e.g.,

 '''

-that MUST be consistent across interoperable SMF neighborhoods and it is RECOMMENDED to be chosen as the numerically largest address contained in a node's 'Neighbor Address List' as defined in NHDP.
-A smfCfgRouterID MUST be unique within the scope of the operating MANET network regardless of the method used for selecting it.